chingchenms/llvm/docs/Coroutines.rst

 .. _coro.suspend:
 .. _suspend points:

-'llvm.experimental.coro.suspend' Intrinsic
+'llvm.coro.suspend' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ::

-  declare i1 @llvm.experimental.coro.suspend(token %save, i1 %final)
+  declare i1 @llvm.coro.suspend(token %save, i1 %final)

 Overview:
 """""""""

-The '``llvm.experimental.coro.suspend``' marks the point where execution of the coroutine need to get suspended and control returned back to the caller.
+The '``llvm.coro.suspend``' marks the point where execution of the coroutine need to get suspended and control returned back to the caller.
 Conditional branch consuming the result of this intrinsic marks basic blocks where coroutine should proceed when resumed via `coro.resume` and `coro.destroy`